Kitshaa/ddex4-clear/README.md

 ## Acknowledgements
  - obsidianninja11 for the searchbar-to-icon snippet
- - .voidbbg for the bubble snippet
+ - ThaUnknown_ for teaching me that css is laggy, and giving the dev-boilerplate
  - discord for creating this peak of a concept
- - davart154 for their old-chat-bar snippet